bigeyedata/design-system-coding-challenge/README.md

 - Create a system for organizing brand and product colors
 - Adding additional input variants from the designs (readonly/required, description, character count)
+- A demo page with the variants you've made